cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 draft-04

-- Added methods to verify vss commitments and derive group info (#126, #132).
+- Added methods to verify VSS commitments and derive group info (#126, #132).
 - Changed check for participants to consider only nonnegative numbers (#133).
 - Changed sampling for secrets and coefficients to allow the zero element (#130).
 - Split test vectors into separate files (#129)